-Similarly, articles II.10 and II.11 do not apply to consortium members acting as supporting organisations to other organisations in the consortium because all consortium members are signatories to the grant agreement itself, so by definition they cannot be contracted or subcontracted.
+Article 9.3 does not apply to unpaid supporting organisations, nor to consortium members acting as supporting organisations to other organisations in the consortium because all consortium members are signatories to the grant agreement itself, so by definition they cannot be subcontracted.

-Irrespectively of the above interpretations, it is important to understand that requirements defined by the Erasmus quality standards do apply to unpaid supporting organisations, as well as consortium members that act as supporting organisations by taking on tasks that would normally be completed by the sending organisation or the consortium coordinator.
+However, limitations forbidding delegation of core tasks and other requirements defined by the Erasmus quality standards do apply to unpaid supporting organisations, as well as consortium members that act as supporting organisations by taking on tasks that would normally be completed by the sending organisation or the consortium coordinator.